ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hm-rega/README.md

 Polling

 If activated, the RegaHSS data is regularly queried by the CCU, based on the seconds set in the Intervals field.
-The interval should not be set too low, as too frequent polling can lead to a crash of the CCU.
+The interval should not be set too low, since too frequent polling can lead to a crash of the CCU.

 Trigger

 In order to minimize the active queries from ioBroker to the RegaHSS, a trigger can also push the data on the CCU within a program when changes are made.
 A virtual button on the CCU, which is triggered in a CCU program, can be used for this.
-By default, this is the BidCosRF.50.PRESS_SHORT button (see sample program).
+By default, this is the BidCosRF.50.PRESS_SHORT key (see sample program).

 ### Synchronize area
 Here the user can specify which information is to be transferred from the CCU to ioBroker.
 The corresponding objects and data points are then created in ioBroker.

-- DutyCycle: Activates the indication of the duty cycle (in%)
+- DutyCycle: Activates the specification of the duty cycle (in%)
 - Variables: Activates the transfer of the system variables from the CCU
 - Programs: Activates the transfer of the program names from the CCU
 - Names: Activates the transfer of the plain text names of the data points from the CCU